huylllooo/frontend-P3-arcade-game/README.md

 # This is part of the Udacity Front-End NanoDegree

-View the source code by
+View the source code by selecting 'Download ZIP' option

 ## Running the game

 Play online at:

 Play offline:
-	Download Zip file, extract somewhere.
+	Select 'Download ZIP' option, extract Zip file somewhere.
 Open index.html file with your browser and the game will start.

 ## Gameplay
 The object of the game is to score as many points as you can in 15 seconds.